atmosinf/ml_misc/tflite/object_detection/README.md

 #### filtered_cocodataset_test.ipynb
 examine the filtered coco dataset which was created from coco_filter.py. visualize some images <br>

-### in tflite_load_model.ipynb check why inference takes so long for the tflite model (time shown in seconds). the inference time should be ~50 ms
+### in tflite_load_model.ipynb check why inference takes so long for the tflite model (time shown in seconds). the inference time should be ~50 ms (scroll down for findings)
 #### local CPU
 ![1](screenshots/tlocalcpu.jpg)<br><br>